ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/glitch.jpg)](https://osu.ppy.sh/beatmapsets/785774)

-Coming straight from the Mapper's Guild with a Featured Artist song, ::Mao::{ user=2204515 }, [Gero](https://osu.ppy.sh/users/1467715), ::Mirash::{ user=2841009 } and [Noffy](https://osu.ppy.sh/users/1541323) proved us that beatmapping is truly a piece of art.
+Coming straight from the Mapper's Guild with a Featured Artist song, ::Mao::{ user=2204515 }, ::Gero::{ user=1467715 }, ::Mirash::{ user=2841009 } and ::Noffy::{ user=1541323 } proved us that beatmapping is truly a piece of art.
 With a mixture of streams and slider velocity changes, accompanied by one of the most stunning storyboards seen this season, this set is definitely worth checking out.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/negai.jpg)](https://osu.ppy.sh/beatmapsets/671268)

 Lightly edited from the original version made five years ago, ::Hollow Wings::{ user=416662 } brings us a pleasant set that has aged very well with Ishida Yoko's "Negai".
 Built on a low-bpm swing beat, this map mixes slow and simple sections with faster, energetic choruses that will have your cursor dancing across the screen to their lovely melody.

-Together with ::Pata-Mon::{ user=6149313 } and [Suzuki_1112](https://osu.ppy.sh/users/3170678) they bave created a very enjoyable set to play, and something sure to stoke your summer spirit.
+Together with ::Pata-Mon::{ user=6149313 } and ::Suzuki\11112::{ user=3170678 } they bave created a very enjoyable set to play, and something sure to stoke your summer spirit.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/messiah.jpg)](https://osu.ppy.sh/beatmapsets/793438)

-::eiri-::{ user=3388410 }'s strikingly original set of Liz Triangle's "Messiah" has 3 unique difficulties that all express the song quite beautifully. ::Jounzan::{ user=1848318 }'s top diff has great intensity and spacing contrast, along with a unique use of flow. ::Mirash::{ user=2841009 } and [Delis](https://osu.ppy.sh/users/1603923)' collab gives us a nicely improvised approach to emphasis, providing a fun gameplay experience.
+::eiri-::{ user=3388410 }'s strikingly original set of Liz Triangle's "Messiah" has 3 unique difficulties that all express the song quite beautifully. ::Jounzan::{ user=1848318 }'s top diff has great intensity and spacing contrast, along with a unique use of flow. ::Mirash::{ user=2841009 } and ::Delis::{ user=1603923 }' collab gives us a nicely improvised approach to emphasis, providing a fun gameplay experience.

 Last but not least, Vass' Desire by ::Vass\1Bass::{ user=188248 } displays a very natural movement around the playfield, which is more easily playable, yet displays a high attention to detail.
 With a nice range of mapping styles, it's easy to say something in this set for everybody!